 Ways to Use Garlic Roasted Pecans in Recipes

-Serve as appetizers.
+These are great as appetizers.
 When serving these for guests or family, it’s best to serve them with spoons so no one has to get butter fingers all over your furniture and house.
-These are nice with cocktails or next to an antipasto platter before a nice dinner or during the holidays.
+These are nice with cocktails or next to an Italian antipasto platter before a nice dinner or during the holidays.

 Similar Recipes You Might Also Enjoy